-Multiple assumptions were made through the design storm study.
+Multiple assumptions were made throughout the design storm study.
 It was prudent to test each of the parameters where possible to evaluate the sensitivity a parameter had on the discharge frequency curve at the Dallas gage.
 The parameters tested were the spatial distribution, temporal distribution, and depth-area reductions.
 Table 3-8 shows the Dallas gage peak flows for the TP-40 24-hour 100-year precipitation.
 The table shows the range in flow from the sensitivity testing of these three parameters.
 The spatial distribution patterns resulted in a very small variance of the flow with an approximate range of 0.12 - 2.79% difference.
 The temporal distribution resulted in a small difference of flow with an approximate difference of 1.29 - 2.83% from the balance distribution given the elliptical shape.
 The depth-area reduction factors had a large variance in the flows calculated.
 The discharge frequency curve was sensitive to this parameter.
-Therefore, the high and low reduction factors were used as confidence limits for the final Dallas gage discharge frequency curve.
+Therefore, the high band and low band depth-area reduction factors were used as confidence limits for the final Dallas gage discharge frequency curve.
+The HMR-52 depth-area reduction factor was adopted as the low band reduction factor.
 Table 3-9 shows the Dallas gage flows for each series of design storm frequencies for the three bands of depth-area reduction factors.
 Given the elliptical shape, the depth-area parameter had an approximate difference of 13.3 - 19.7% from the median band of reduction factors.